qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

-While the Adaptive Profile requires that it must be possible to use a qubit after it was measured, the availability of a `reset` instruction depends on the QIS supported by the backend.
-If a single-qubit measurement is supported as part of the QIS, it is always possible to reset that qubit, if needed for qubit reuse later in the program, using forward branching as illustrated for example by the following IR snippet:
+While the Adaptive Profile requires that it must be possible to use a qubit after it was measured, the availability of a `reset` instruction depends on the QIS supported by a particular back-end target.
+In some back-ends it may be possible to conditionally operate on measured qubits as shown by the following examples, but other back-ends may require the use of an explict reset instruction.
+Here is an example where the `x` gate is applied on a measured qubit without the use of a reset because the back-end supports this mode of operation.

 ```llvm
 ...